Community Grocery

 Lots of the items we source are classed as surplus and have been rescued from supermarkets and food suppliers before being redistributed to our groceries.
 If we’d not done this the food would have normally ended up going into landfill, even though it’s perfectly safe and fine to eat!

 There are many reasons why food finds its way to the groceries.
 Common reasons are that there are packaging mistakes, supermarkets have made errors with ordering, or that the food that ends up too close to or just past its ‘best before’ date for them to sell.
 As a result, some of the items in the grocery have recently past their best before dates but are still perfectly safe to eat and often taste just as good!
-All our ‘past best before’ products are regularly checked for quality and we’ll never stock anything that’s past it’s ‘use by’ date.
+All our ‘past best before’ products are regularly checked for quality, and we’ll never stock anything that’s past it’s ‘use by’ date.

 You can find out more the difference between best before and use by dates here.